 Additional cruises at 4:00pm may be added.

-The historical nature of our paddlesteamers may present some accessibility challenges for people with disability or who use mobility aids.
+The historical nature of the paddlesteamer may present some accessibility challenges for people with disability and/or people who use mobility aids.
 Please ask our friendly staff for further assistance if required.

 Some pets are permitted onboard cruises.
 Please discuss with our team beforehand.

 P.S.
 Alexander Arbuthnot is so named after the former owner of the Arbuthnot Sawmills at Koondrook – Alexander (“Squire”) James Cooke Arbuthnot.
 His father, Alexander (“Sandy”) Arbuthnot was the founder of the Sawmills.

 The hull of P.S.
 Alexander Arbuthnot was built in Koondrook by shipwright Charles Felshaw and in 1916 she began life as a barge.
 It wasn’t until 1923 when she was commissioned and then towed to Echuca for the fitting of engine, boiler and superstructure that she commenced her new job as a working steamer and for many years she towed barges laden with redgum logs from the nearby forests for the Arbuthnot Sawmills.

 Her normal schedule was to tow two outrigger barges upstream from the mill, with two men to each barge.
 She would drop them off at a landing where the barges would be loaded with logs and then floated, unaided by the steamer, downstream back to the mill.
 Meanwhile, P.S.
 Alexander Arbuthnot would return to the mill, collect another barge and ply downstream to Campbell’s Island where she would await the loading of the barge and tow it back.
 Each barge was capable of transporting about 300 tons for redgum logs.